 The South of Iceland has long been the most popular region for tourists to visit.
 But for those looking for the road a little less traveled, North Iceland’s Diamond Circle is just the place.
-Yes, South Iceland has the Golden Circle with its trio of amazing sights.
-And of course, it also has the bright lights of the capital city Reykjavík to enjoy.
+South Iceland has the Golden Circle with its trio of amazing sights, as well as the bright lights of the capital city Reykjavík, but North Iceland doesn’t come up short either!

-But North Iceland offers visitors a whole lot too.
-If you’re talking in terms of the Diamond Circle vs. Golden Circle, Iceland, then both routes are well worth your time.
-The Golden Circle is indeed a classic.
-But the Diamond Circle offers a wilder and much less visited alternative with its own distinctive feel.
+If you’re trying to choose between the Diamond Circle and the Golden Circle in Iceland, then both routes are well worth your time.
+The Golden Circle is indeed a classic, but the Diamond Circle offers a wilder and much less visited alternative with its own distinctive feel.

 The Basics of the Diamond Circle

-So, if you’d like to delve a little deeper into all that the Diamond Circle itinerary offers, then read on.
-In this article, we’ll cover the following destinations:
+Now let’s take a look at everything that the Diamond Circle itinerary has to offer!
+In this article, we’ll cover the following stops:

 · Asbyrgi Canyon